scintilla-aircheck/scintilla-wiki/sensors.md

 * **Typical Current:** `unk`
 * **Standby current:** `≤200 uA`

+The DFRobot PM 2.5 Sensor Module (Laser Sensing) is uses light scattering to gather specific information on dust particles and aerosols in the atmosphere.
+According to the [product wiki](http://www.dfrobot.com/wiki/index.php?title=PM2.5_laser_dust_sensor_SKU:SEN0177), which seems to serve as the sensor's datasheet, it will provide specific data on the density and number of particles.

+Further tests are needed to determine the accuracy of this sensor.

+**Pros:**
-Th DFRobot dust sensor outputs specific data on all of the relevant PM ranges (including `PM 1`, `PM 2.5` and ` PM 10`).
+* Outputs specific data on all of the relevant PM ranges (including `PM 1`, `PM 2.5` and ` PM 10`)

-The DFRobot laser sensor doesn't have a datasheet.
-According to comments the minimum accuracy is 0.3 micrometers.
-One possible downside to the DFRobot sensor is that it outputs I2C.
+* Apparently outputs actual partical counts

+**Cons:**
+* Can't find datasheet
+* Sensor outputs I2C only
+* Built in fan (higher power consumption)